 Spectrophotometry is the quantitative measurement of the reflection or transmission properties of a material as a function of wavelength.
 While relatively simple in concept, determining the reflectance or transmittance involves careful consideration of the geometrical and spectral conditions of the measurement.
 We maintain the national scales for reflectance and transmittance in the ultraviolet, visible, and near-infrared spectral regions (250 nm to 2500 nm).

-Wavelength Standards (38050C-38051C) – Based on NIST’s extensive experience with holmium oxide glass and its long-term stability, NIST no longer sells or recertifies this standard.
+NIST previously offered calibration of holmium oxide glass under the Service IDs 38050C and 38051C.
+However, based on NIST’s extensive experience with holmium oxide glass and its long-term stability, NIST no longer sells or recertifies this standard.
 These standards have shown insignificant spectral variation from batch to batch and from one manufacturer to another.
 More information can be found in the paper, Holmium Oxide Glass Wavelength Standards.
 Transmittance and absorbance data from this paper can be download as an Excel file (404 kB).

 Lead Organizational Unit:pml